-Melanoma accounts for less than 2% of all skin cancer cases in the United States but a majority of skin cancer deaths, as it is the most serious form of skin cancer.
+Melanoma accounts for less than 2% of all skin cancer cases in the United States, but it causes most of the deaths, as it is the most serious form of skin cancer.
 Melanoma is the fifth most common cancer among men and the seventh most common cancer in women.
-Although more women are diagnosed with melanoma before age 45, by age 60, the rate is more than two times higher in men, and by age 80, the rate in men is nearly three times higher than in women.
-Melanoma rates are 24 times higher in white people than black people and have been increasing for the last 30 years.
+Although more women are diagnosed with melanoma before age 50, by age 65, the rate is more than two times higher in men.
+By age 80, the rate in men is nearly three times higher than in women.